By the end of this section, you will be able to:

 Entrepreneurship around the World

 In a 2017 Business Insider article, “America Needs Immigrant Entrepreneurs,” David Jolley writes that immigrants constitute 15 percent of the US workforce and 25 percent of the country’s workforce of entrepreneurs.9 Forty percent of startups include at least one immigrant.
-Jolley’s article cites a study that identified immigrants as twice as likely to start a business as native-born Americans.
+Jolley’s article cites a study that identified immigrants as twice as likely to start a business as people born in the United States.
 In 2016, 40.2 percent of Fortune 500 companies were founded by at least one immigrant or a child of immigrant parents.
 Dinah Brin, writing for Forbes, stated in a 2018 article that immigrants form 25 percent of new US businesses and that new immigrant-owned firms generated 4 to 5 million jobs.10

 These statistics and other findings have prompted countries such as Canada to revise their immigration policies to attract more entrepreneurial-minded immigrants.
 A World Bank report from May 2018 ranked the United States 53rd out of 190 countries for ease in starting a business, with higher scores representing greater ease.11 The same report ranks the United States eighth for ease of doing business.
 The difference in these rankings indicates that once a business is established, factors such as regulations, permits, access to credit, and infrastructure support the business owner’s ability to continue the business, but actually starting the business is more challenging.
 For any given country, ease in starting a business and the country’s interest in supporting entrepreneurial activity are crucial in both attracting entrepreneurial people and supporting their ability to open a business.
 Imposing restrictive regulations and processes on new ventures significantly decreases the number of new ventures.